byronpendason/byronpendason.github.io/_posts/2023-09-22-a-history-of-fyrnsidu.md

 ## The Present

+In 2018 Marc and Wodgar both left Facebook entirely.
+Leaving their Facebook site Fyrnsidu in the hands of Beofeld and Hreodbeorht Batweard, the two current moderators of the facebook site.

+Beofeld operates the blog [Wind in the Worldtree](windintheworldtree.wordpress.com/) and Batweard operates the blog [Seolfor Cwylla Heorþ](https://seolforcwyllaheorth.wordpress.com/).

-A man who goes by Beofeld took over the Fyrnsidu Facebook group at the beginning of 2018 after Marc and Wodgar left Facebook.
-He had joined the Facebook group because he too had been interested in the GFS but found that going to Bucci would be impractical.
-Beofeld also created a Discord server for Fyrnsidu.
-This Facebook group and Discord server acts as hubs around which most modern Fyrnsidu activity that I'm aware of happens.
+Beofeld, like Wodgar and Marc, had joined the Facebook group because he too had been interested in the GFS but found that going to Bucci would be impractical.

+Later on Beofeld created a Discord server for Fyrnsidu.
+The Facebook group and Discord server act as hubs around which most modern Fyrnsidu activity that I'm aware of happens.

-The mod team of that Discord server (of which I am a member) put together [a website for Fyrnsidu](https://fyrnsidu.faith) in August of 2021, in order to be able to help introduce new people to Fyrnsidu and to act as a directory of the Fyrnsidu websites of which we are aware.
+The mod team of the Fyrnsidu Discord server is Beofeld, Batweard, Beorn Se Stranga, Barbatus, and myself.
+We've been working to advance and promote Fyrnsidu.
+In August of 2021, we put together a [website for Fyrnsidu](https://furnsidu.faith), in order to be able to help introduce new people to Fyrnsidu and to act as a directory of the Fyrnsidu websites of which we are aware.

 So, that brings us to present, but it's not the end of the story.
 Fyrnsidu is still alive and well.
 How do you want to contribute to its story?*Beo gesund!*[^1]